CSS-Windows/WindowsDiag/UEX/WVD-Collect/WVD-Collect-ReadMe.txt

 	o Microsoft-Windows-CAPI2/Operational

-When used together with the "-ClientAutoTrace" command line parameter, the following data are also collected (if present):
+When used together with the "-Client" command line parameter, the following data are also collected (if present):

 • The content of the "C:\Users\%username%\AppData\Local\Temp\DiagOutputDir\RdClientAutoTrace" folder (available on devices used as source clients to connect to WVD hosts), containing: o WVD remote desktop client connection ETL traces